 With the light hitting the photoelectric cell, press the "PUSH TO ZERO" button on the side of the detector, and watch the voltmeter.
-After a short time (several seconds to perhaps minutes) the voltmeter reading should settle down to a steady value.
+After a short time (several seconds) the voltmeter reading should settle down to a steady value.
 This is the "stopping potential" for that color of light.

-Record the stopping potential for each of the colors in one set of lines in table 2 below.
+Record the stopping potential for each of the colors in one set of lines.
 When you record the value for the yellow and green lines, you will need to place the appropriate colored filter in front of the detector (they stick to the front mask with magnets) to block light from the room lights.
-Take two measurements of the stopping potential for each color, and calculate an average value of V{stop} .
+Take two measurements for each color, and calculate an average value.